 In May 2016, Beale joined Wasps for the 2016/17 season from the Waratahs.
-Following a lengthy injury, Beale is in line to make his first appearance for his new club this weekend, as Wasps play Connacht at the Ricoh Arena.
+Following a lengthy injury, Beale made his first appearance for his new club against Connacht at the Ricoh Arena.

 The experienced playmaker featured in all 18 of the Waratahs Super Rugby matches, in his first season back with the side, helping the side to the semi-finals and taking his cap tally 155 and 527 points in the competition.

 Ahead of the 2019 Rugby Championship, Beale earned 83 test caps and scored 151 points since debuting against Wales in 2009.